This is the multi-page printable view of this section. Click here to print.

 Communication Pre-Requisites

-Ensure all agents have the following network connectivity:
+Ensure endpoints with the SamurAI Endpoint Agent installed have the following network connectivity:

 SourceDestinationPortsDescription